Maduranthakam: Politics

 Madurantakam (SC) is a state assembly constituency in Tamil Nadu, India newly formed after constituency delimitation.
 It is included in the Kancheepuram parliamentary constituency.
 K. Maragatham from All India Anna Dravida Munnetra Kazhagam is the current MLA.

 Other attractions

-Weekly Market (வாராந்திர சந்தை) - There is a weekly market every Monday near Govt Hospital and which sells vegetables, groceries, fruits and fish.
+Weekly Market (வாராந்திர சந்தை) - There is a weekly market every Monday near Govt Hospital and which sells all things like vegetables, groceries, fruits, fish, etc.